je-santos/MPLBM-UT/README.rst

 MPLBM-UT supports the calculation of capillary pressure and relative permeability curves, single phase permeability, 3D tortuosity, contact angles, and  percolation pathway of 3D images or tiff slices.

-This repository was created by Javier E. Santos, Abhishek Bihani and Alex Gigliotti in collaboration with Christopher Landry, Hugh Daigle, Masa Prodanovic, Wenhui Song, and Michael Pyrcz at The University of Texas at Austin.
+This repository was created by Javier E. Santos, Abhishek Bihani, and Alex Gigliotti in collaboration with Christopher Landry, Hugh Daigle, Masa Prodanovic, Wenhui Song, and Michael Pyrcz at The University of Texas at Austin.

 The direct fluid flow simulation is performed using Palabos v2.2.1.
 We utilize the Shan-Chen model for the multiphase simulation and the BGK and MRT for the single phase simulation.